Bayesian Hierarchical Copula Models with a Dirichlet-Laplace Prior: Introduction

-In this paper we propose a Bayesian hierarchical copula model using a different prior.
-In particular we adopt a global-local shrinkage prior.
-These prior distributions naturally arise in a linear regression framework with high dimensional data and where a sparsity constraint is necessary to put for the vector of coefficients.
-Several different global-local shrinkage families of priors have been proposed: \citet{park2008} and \citet{hans2009} discuss the Bayesian LASSO; \citet{carvalho2009} introduce the \textit{Horseshoe prior}, \citet{armagan2013} propose a Generalized Double Pareto prior.
-Here we will use a Dirichlet-Laplace prior, proposed in \citet{bhattacharya2016}, with a slight modification; while in a regression framework, it is natural to adopt a prior which shrinks the parameters towards zero, this is not the case for our hierarchical copula model , where the zero value does not have a particular interpretation in the model.
+In this paper, we propose a Bayesian hierarchical copula model using a different prior.
+In particular, we adopt a global--local shrinkage prior.
+These prior distributions naturally arise in a linear regression framework with high dimensional data and where a sparsity constraint is necessary for the vector of coefficients.
+Several different global--local shrinkage families of priors have been proposed: \citet{park2008} and \citet{hans2009} discuss the Bayesian LASSO; \citet{carvalho2009} introduce the \textit{Horseshoe prior}, \mbox{\citet{armagan2013}} propose a Generalized Double Pareto prior.
+Here, we will use a Dirichlet--Laplace prior, proposed in \citet{bhattacharya2016}, with a slight modification; while in a regression framework, it is natural to adopt a prior that shrinks the parameters towards zero, this is not the case for our hierarchical copula model, where the zero value does not have a particular interpretation in the model.
 For this reason we need to introduce a further level of hierarchy, assuming a prior distribution on the location of the shrinkage point.

-The rest of this paper is organized as follow: next section is devoted to illustrate the statistical model, the prior distribution, highlighting the differences with the approach described in \citet{zhuang2020}; we conclude the section with a description of the sampling algorithm.
-In the third section we perform a simulation study in order to compare the Mean Square Error of the estimates produced by our model and compare them with a standard maximum likelihood approach.
-Then we reconsider a data set discussed in \citet{zhuang2020} and compare the results of the two approaches.
-We conclude with another illustration of the model in a problem of clustering of financial time series.
+The rest of this paper is organized as follows: The next section is devoted to illustrating the statistical model and the prior distribution, highlighting the differences with the approach described in \citet{zhuang2020}; we conclude the section with a description of the sampling algorithm.
+In the third section, we perform a simulation study in order to compare the mean square error of the estimates produced by our model and compare them with a standard maximum likelihood approach.
+Then, we reconsider a dataset discussed in \citet{zhuang2020} and compare the results of the two approaches.
+We conclude with another illustration of the model in the problem of clustering financial time series.